aanmeba/t1a3_termianl_app/README.md

 ### How To Use

-1. Make sure Ruby (2.7.0 or higher) installed in local.
-Check your Ruby version with `which ruby` in your command line.
+1. Make sure Ruby (2.7.0 or higher) is installed in your local.
+Check your Ruby version with `which ruby` in the command line.

 2. Run the bash script file to install the dependencies with `./install_dependencies.sh` in your command line.
-If you would like to install them manually, please follow the instruction below.
+    * If you would like to install them manually, please follow the instruction below.

         ```
         # Install bundler
         bundle install

         # Install Ruby Gems
         gem install tty-prompt
         gem install colorize
         gem install artii
         (gem install rspec)
         ```

 3. Run the app with `Ruby main.rb`

     * To find more details for each option, please add the `-help` or `-h` in the command line
         ```
         ruby main.rb -help
         ```
     * To know more about this application, please add the `-info` or `-i` in the command line
         ```
         ruby main.rb -info
         ```